trek/markup/Readme.md

 # How it works
 Create a building context with the `.build()` function.
 This object has one method for every HTML5 tag.
 Each method can take 0, 1 or 2 arguments.
-With no arguments it builds an empty open tag for the HTML element.
+With no arguments it builds an empty HTML, attribute-less element.
 With one argument you can supply an object literal that will become the attributes of the tag, key for key, value for value.
 With three arguments, you get an element with attributes and inner content set.

     var context = littleBuilder.build() // create an HTML building context context.div() // toDOM() is <div></div>